 With that said, what if you are making an attempt to connect to a data source that do not support any ODBC connector readily – there is nothing that you might have to worry about.
 Tableau provides an ODBC connector that uses and follows all of the ODBC standards.
 Using ODBC, you can connect with any data source that follows the SQL standards and implements their own ODBC API.

-As there are many different varieties of data sources, it is very obvious that each of these data sources would implement their own drivers in a unique different way.
-Tableau uses the feature-discovery API in the ODBC APIs to question around the database or the data source driver about the functionalities each of these support.
+Ans: As there are many different varieties of data sources, it is very obvious that each of these data sources would implement their own drivers in a uniquely different way.
+Tableau uses the feature-discovery API in the ODBC APIs to question around the database or the data source driver about the functionalities each of this support.
 By this, it should be understood very well that fewer the limitations on the ODBC driver then more the functions and functionalities that it supports along with Tableau and data sources.
 Coming to this point, it is very important that you note that the ODBC connectivity is limited only to the Windows environments.

 During the initial connection Tableau will request the driver and SQL discovery to provide details in order to determine the number of functionalities or capabilities that it will be able to support.
 Let us now take a look at some of the capabilities discovery that Tableau performs include: